Prakhar-Shri/HELP-International-NGO/README.md

 HELP International aims at fighting poverty and providing backwards countries with basic amenities during natural calamities.

-The biggest question that the organization faces is that what countries are actually in absolute need of resources and funds.
+The biggest question that the organization faces is which countries are actually in absolute need of resources and funds.
 Answer to this question is of extreme importance because only then will the organization be able to use the funds most effectively.

 With the help of the data, using important socio-economic and health factors, let us dig in and find out the most important countries in need of aid.